The Diabetes-Friendly Meal Plan

 High-quality carbs from whole foods like whole grains, beans, and lentils

-15 grams of protein or more per serving from lean meats and seafood
+10 grams of protein or more per serving

 At least 5 grams of fiber per serving